Outdoor Maintenance Tips Every Homeowner Should Know

 - 3 min read

-By Eric Paolucc
+By Eric Paolucci

 There’s something rewarding about a well-kept yard in the summer.
 However, while the warm season invites us outside, it’s also the time when outdoor issues quietly build up: clogged drains, unruly roots, or water that doesn’t have a place to go.